Tomasz Hueckel, researcher with feet of clay

 Mircea Sofonea, the model epidemiologist

 Mircea Sofonea is an epidemiologist at the Pathogenesis and Control of Chronic and Emerging Infections (PCCEI) laboratory.
-Although his field has only become widely known since the Covid epidemic, for him it is a vocation that goes back a long way.
+Although his field has only become widely known since the Covid epidemic, for him it has been a lifelong vocation.
 Portrait of a researcher who knows how to stay the course.

 Lutz Gade, the chemist with an eye for aesthetics